artxgj/chinese-study/README.md

 ### DeepSeek
-Practice writing simple questions in Chinese to DeepSeek for help with expanding my vocabulary.
+Practice writing simple questions in Chinese to DeepSeek for help with expanding my vocabulary and improve my reading skills.